lab1092/blender-manual_ja/manual/lighting/lamps/area.rst

 ============

 Distance, Energy and Color
    These settings are common to most types of lamps, and are described in :doc:`Light Properties </lighting/lights/light_properties>`.

-   Note that the :guilabel:`Distance` setting is much more sensitive and important for :guilabel:`Area` lamps than for others; usually any objects within the range of :guilabel:`Distance` will be blown out and overexposed.
-For best results, set the :guilabel:`Distance` to just below the distance to the object that you want to illuminate.
+   Note that the *Distance* setting is much more sensitive and important for *Area* lamps than for others;
+   usually any objects within the range of *Distance* will be blown out and overexposed.
+   For best results, set the *Distance* to just below the distance to the object that you want to illuminate.
 Gamma
    Amount to gamma correct the brightness of illumination.
 Higher values give more contrast and shorter falloff.

-   The :guilabel:`Area` lamp doesn't have light falloff settings.
+   The *Area* lamp doesn't have light falloff settings.
 It uses an "inverse quadratic" attenuation law.
-The only way to control its falloff is to use the :guilabel:`Distance` and/or :guilabel:`Gamma` settings.
+   The only way to control its falloff is to use the *Distance* and/or *Gamma* settings.
 This Layer Only, Negative, Specular and Diffuse
    These settings control what the lamp affects, as described in :doc:`What Light Affects </lighting/lights/what_light_affects>`.

 Shadows